naiqixiao/iTemplate/README.md

 Use iTemplate by running iTemplate.m file.

-Video demostrations can be found here: https://www.youtube.com/playlist?list=PLtd9KH0CVOtJcDv_PrXCK4xI9a-S2zrZ-
+Video demonstrations can be found here: https://www.youtube.com/playlist?list=PLtd9KH0CVOtJcDv_PrXCK4xI9a-S2zrZ-&disable_polymer=true

 Please contact Gabriel (Naiqi) Xiao at nx@princeton.edu, if you have any question. :)